Charanguita

-The Charanguita (a Spanish hybrid word of "Charango" and "guitar") is a modern instrument created in the traditional Bolivian style of stringed instruments., resembling an upside-down guitar, with the body of the instrument nearer to the head of the performer, like a violin.
+The Charanguita (a Spanish hybrid word of "Charango" and "guitar") is a modern instrument created in the traditional Bolivian style of stringed instruments.
+It resembles an upside-down guitar, with the body of the instrument nearer to the head of the performer, like a violin.

 The charanguita is, thus, a hybrid of a charango and a guitar.

 A charanguita player can vary the notes and volume independently of its pitch.